thuydang/thuydang.github.io/_posts/2020-6-13-Getting-Project-Management-Done-Quickly-to-Start-Reactjs-Development.md

     function build_dev(){
       return rollup.rollup({
         input: `${paths.src}/index.js`,
+        // watch: {chokidar: {...}} // not working for me using gulp watch below.
         plugins: [
           // Set env to compile React for dev or prod.
 Required by React. replace({